United States Semiquincentennial

-The United States Semiquincentennial, (Note: Refers to "half (semi) of five (quin) of a century," an alternative of which is Bicenquinquagenary which comes from two (bi), hundred (cen(t)) and fifty (quinquagen).
-The first mention of the term "semiquincentennial" in The New York Times was in a 2020 review by Thomas Mallon of Gore Vidal's 1876 novel, observing that "[h]is novel allowed Americans to view their bicentennial through the commemorative year of a century before; present-day readers, six years away from the semiquincentennial of the republic (if we can keep it), can discern some of their own grotesque times through the author's vision of 1876.") also called the Bisesquicentennial, the Sestercentennial, America250 or the Quarter Millennium, will be the 250th anniversary of the United States Declaration of Independence.
-Festivities will mark various events leading up to the Declaration's anniversary on the 250th Independence Day: July 4, 2026.
+The United States Semiquincentennial (Note: Refers to "half (semi) of five (quin) of a century", an alternative of which is Bicenquinquagenary which comes from two (bi), hundred (cen(t)) and fifty (quinquagen).) was the 250th anniversary of the United States Declaration of Independence.
+Festivities marked various events leading up to the 250th Independence Day, July 4, 2026.

+Official festivities include commemorative coinage, UFC Freedom 250 at the White House, the Great American State Fair on the National Mall, Sail250, a Times Square Ball drop event, the Patriot Games, the Freedom 250 Grand Prix, and the world's largest-ever fireworks display (also held on the National Mall).
+Part of the 2026 FIFA World Cup was held across the United States, with matches in Philadelphia and Houston on the date of the semiquincentennial.

-Official planning for the celebrations began in 2016 with the congressional, non-partisan United States Semiquincentennial Commission.
-In 2025, Donald Trump created the White House Task Force on Celebrating America's 250th Birthday to also promote and plan the events.
+Official planning for the celebrations began in 2016 with the congressional, non-partisan United States Semiquincentennial Commission (America250).
+In 2025, federal resources were diverted to the president Donald Trump–aligned White House Task Force on Celebrating America's 250th Birthday (Freedom 250) to promote and plan new events.
+Celebrations began with the United States Army 250th Anniversary Parade on June 14, 2025, with "America250" events formally starting on July 3, 2025.
+Several official events were criticized for being politicized and lacking financial transparency.
+Many celebrations were low-attendance, with some being disrupted by a record-breaking heat wave.